Streampunk/arachnid/README.md

 ## Push

-In push mode, a sender is a client that makes HTTP POST requests to a receiver that is an HTTP server.
+In push mode, a sender is a client that makes HTTP PUT requests to a receiver that is an HTTP server.
 This approach may be useful when uploading content through a firewall to an external location, such as a cloud server.

 ### Sending grains ###

-_To follow._
+The sender uses the HTTP `PUT` method to send grains or fragments of grains to the receiver using absolute resource references.
+Grains may be fragmented and this us inidcated by the path of the PUT method.
+The arachnid headers must be set for the `PUT` request.

+In general grains should be sent in sequence, one-after-the-other, in the same order as their time stamp and should be sent without gaps or omissions.
+It is the receiver that is responsible for recreating a continuous stream and the receiver can only do this if the sender is well behaved, within

+More than one grain may be sent at a time, allowing for parallel transport of the stream.

 ### Receiving grains ###